LucaLeonx/MAPF_pii_Project/docs/design/designChoices.md

 identifier.
 It must be defined within the code of the algorithm, in the server

 TestRun characterized by:
-- id, given by the server
+- id, given by the Distributor
-- algorithm, given by the runner
+- algorithm, given by the Client

-Benchmarks are aggregated by algorithms
+Results may be aggregated by algorithm, by the filters in the Calculator stage

 The server provides one or more tests according to the preferences of the client (even all of them).
 The same test cannot be provided to the same